JReal2/LLM-RAG-Agent-Tutorial/README.md

 # LLM, RAG and AI Agent Tutorial
 This repository contains [Syllabus](https://github.com/mac999/LLM-RAG-Agent-Tutorial/blob/main/1-1.prepare/syllabus-llm-rag-agent.docx) including AI tools installation and documents for LLM, RAG, AI Agent and MCP development, focusing on creative LLM coding, modeling, and computing as the viewpoint of project development.
 The colab code, source, presentation like below can be used for developing LLM, RAG and AI Agent.
+The subjects are like below.
 - [Transformer encoder and decoder tutoring](https://github.com/mac999/LLM-RAG-Agent-Tutorial/tree/main/1-2.transformer).
 [Transformer scratch source code](https://github.com/mac999/LLM-RAG-Agent-Tutorial/tree/main/2-3.deep-tranformer)
 - Token and Embedding for NLP (natural language process) using [huggingface](https://github.com/mac999/LLM-RAG-Agent-Tutorial/tree/main/2-1.huggingface)
 - [Multi-modal](https://github.com/mac999/LLM-RAG-Agent-Tutorial/tree/main/3-3.multi-modal) like CLIP, LLaVA